farcrycore/plugin-social/README.md

 ## Sample Code / Implementation

-Implementing the social sign in features into your FarCry application is done via a registered JS library called `fcsocial`.
+Implementing the social sign in features into your FarCry application is done via a registered JS library called `fcsocial`, and embedding some HTML for the login buttons, login form, sign up form, and forgot password form.

+### JavaScript configuration

 First the library needs to be loaded in the &lt;head&gt; of your HTML output, usually in the `displayHeaderStandard` webskin;